rileyhills/helllo-world/README.md

 Hello

-Words have been placed here that were suposed to describe me.
+Words have been placed here that were supposed to describe me.